GHOST-Aram/node-ts-starter/README.md

+# Setting Up an Initial Project Directory for TypeScript and Node.js

 Are you new to Typescript?
 Do you need help creating and configuring a project directory for Typescript and Node?
 This article will guide you on how to create a project directory for Node and Typescript.

 This article will guide you through 5 key steps as follows: